(2011) Associate Professor and Museum Director

 - Gender in Cross Cultural Perspective

-In Press: “Chief S.O.
-Alonge: Photographer to the Royal Court of Benin, Nigeria” at the Smithsonian National Museum of African Arts [Exhibition Review] African Arts.
+2016.
+“Chief S.O.
+Alonge: Photographer to the Royal Court of Benin, Nigeria” at the Smithsonian National Museum of African Arts [Exhibition review essay] African Arts.

 2015.
 ReMixing Possession: Dreaming Futures Past in the Work of Jim Chuchu.
 General Anthropology.
 Volume 22, Issue 2, pages 14–15, Fall.